vaclavblazej/Game-Of-Life/README.md

-# Simple sokoban puzzle game
+# Conway's game of life

-As a demonstration of a simplistic game with **lwjgl**.
+As a demonstration of a simple simulation with **lwjgl**.

 ## Description
-Each map is played on a round-like manner on a rectangular grid.
+The game of life is a simulation on a grid divided into cells.
-Each grid point might contain either walls, boxes, goals or the player character.
-Player controls his character with arrows and tries to push boxes onto the goals.
-The player wins if all goals are occupied by the boxes.

-Use **Arrow** keys to move, use **R** to reset the level.

-What is complete:
-* described play mechanics
-* player controls
-* win conditiono
+The simulation happens in rounds and state of each cell is devised from states of it's neighbours from the previous round.

+What will be implemented:
-* several maps
+* stateful grid

-What was ommited
-* menu
+* mouse controls
+* clear, pause, play controls

+What will be omitted:
 * settings

 ## Build